San Francesco, Prato

-History and architecture
+The architecture

-Construction of the monastery on land donated to the friars minor began a few days after the canonization of the saint in 1228; construction of the present church began in 1281, next to the oratory of the monastery.
-The church was finished in 1331, among the first buildings in Prato built in brickwork instead of stone.
-The façade is divided in bichrome stripes in alberese and serpentinite with a central portal, and ends with a 15th-century triangular tympanum with a stucco frieze by Andrea della Robbia, depicting the Stigmata of St Francis.
-The 18th-century bell-tower was designed by Antonio Benini (1799-1801).
+Construction of the monastery on land donated to the friars minor began a few days after the canonization of the saint in 1228; construction of the present church began in 1281, next to the oratory of the convent.
+When the building was completed in 1331, the church was among the first buildings in Prato built in brickwork instead of stone.

+The 18th-century bell tower was designed by Antonio Benini (1799–1801).